yizenov/compass_query_optimizer/README.md

 - Run client and create schemas: `cat schematext.sql | ./bin/mapdql imdb -u mapd -p HyperInteractive`
 - Stop server `ctrl + c` on keyboard

-See `dataset/README.md` for more details about imdb schemas.
+See `dataset/README.md` for more details about IMDB schemas.

 # 3. Download IMDB Dataset
-The dataset that was used is [Internet Maovie Data Base (IMDB)](https://www.imdb.com/).
-The data is [publicly availabe](ftp://ftp.fu-berlin.de/pub/misc/movies/database/) in text files and [open-source imdbpy package](https://bitbucket.org/alberanid/imdbpy/get/5.0.zip) was used to tranform txt files to csv files in [1].
+The dataset that was used is [Internet Movie Data Base (IMDB)](https://www.imdb.com/).
+The data is [publicly availabe](ftp://ftp.fu-berlin.de/pub/misc/movies/database/) in text files and [open-source imdbpy package](https://bitbucket.org/alberanid/imdbpy/get/5.0.zip) was used to transform txt files to CSV files in [1].
 See for more details in [here](https://github.com/gregrahn/join-order-benchmark).
 The 3.6 DB snapshot is from May 2013 and it can be downloaded [here](homepages.cwi.nl/~boncz/job/imdb.tgz).
-The dataset includes 21 csv files i.e. 21 relations in total.
+The dataset includes 21 CSV files i.e. 21 relations in total.
 It also includes queries to create the necessary relations written in schema.sql or schematext.sql files.

 # 4. Download Join Order Benchmark
 The workload that COMPASS's performance was evaluated based on [Join Order Benchmark(JOB)](http://www-db.in.tum.de/~leis/qo/job.tgz).
 JOB consists of 113 queries in total including 33 query families that each family queries differ only in selection predicates.
 See `queries/README.md` for more details about workload.

 # 5. Pre-build Sketch Templates
-In case of relations with no selection predicates, building the sketches can be avoided by using pre-built sketch templates.
+In the case of relations with no selection predicates, building the sketches can be avoided by using pre-built sketch templates.
 This is an additional optimization in order to keep the overhead low.
 See `sketch-templates/README.md` for more details about building templates.
 We already uploaded the prebuilt sketches for sketch sizes `73 x 1021` on `imdb` workload.
-However one need to re-create the templates in case of changing sketch sizes by running the queries in `sketch-templates`.
+However one needs to re-create the templates in case of changing sketch sizes by running the queries in `sketch-templates`.

 # 6. Run Query
 Current implementation is only on GPU part of MapD system.
 However one can implement COMPASS on CPU mode.
 In order to run a query follow the instructions below: